djspiewak/ensime-sidekick/README.rst

 ENSIME actions *should* work just fine even in a dirty buffer once the type checking has been run).

+Oh, and Sidekick has some strange glitches with respect to typechecking files.
+The most reliable way I've found to keep it happy is to do two things.
+First, dock the "Sidekick" view in your sidebar and ensure that you have opened it at least once in your current editing session.
+You don't need to leave it open, just docked.
+Then, after you start ENSIME, switch buffers once and then come back to the buffer you actually wanted to edit.
+This will force Sidekick to trigger a type checking and everything should line up from that point.
+Type checking happens by default on buffer switch and on save (this is something you configure in Sidekick).

 Popup completion is currently disabled, for which you should be very grateful.
 The implementation is in ``EnsimeParser.scala`` and ``EnsimeProtocolComponent.scala`` if you're interested in improving it.
 Please read ENSIME's ``SwankProtocol.scala`` before you jump in, since it will help you understand why this is such a thorny feature, particularly in jEdit.

+Just in case the ENSIME server starts doing something weird, you can always restart it.
+This is done by first invoking the ``ensime.kill`` command and then re-running ``ensime``.

 ENSIME Client